grantmk/chromebook-linux-audio-UBUNTU/README.md

 7. Void Linux

 # Ubuntu
-Do not use ubuntu, it is not supported.
+Original: Do not use ubuntu, it is not supported.
+My reply: Yeah but it works on 24.04.

 # Other Distros
 Other distros will likely work but will require you to manually install packages.